Harris Fawell: Post-political life

 He served on the North Central College Board of Trustees and on the Executive Council of the Chicago Metropolis 2020 of Chicago.
 In 2008, Fawell endorsed his home state's junior United States Senator Barack Obama for President of the United States, against his party's nominee, Arizona senator John McCain.

+Illness and death

 Fawell died of complications from Alzheimer's disease on November 11, 2021.